Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Test Running the Project.

-1. Click on Office Button and select Access Options.
+1. Click on the Office Button and select Access Options.

 2. Select Current Database, and select Overlapping Windows Radio Button under Document Window Options.